mathiasgrimm/arraypath/README.md

 Using Class Alias
 -----------------
-The default class alias is A but you can also define your custom alias.
+The default class alias is `A` but you can also define your custom alias.

-By using the default alias (A) you get the benefits of the ide auto-completion
+By using the default alias you get the benefits of the ide auto-completion

 ```php